 The rocks and stones we chose to edge our pond have really rough surfaces, which will help all sorts of water plants to colonize.
 We built rocky ‘waterfalls’ and underwater aeration systems.
-The waterfalls are all solar powered; and just the sound of running water attracts a lot of birds.
-The pond was also full of Pacific Treefrog tadpoles, which also brought in birds like Mallards and Egrets, and Crows, who seem to scope out every opportunity for food!
+The waterfalls are all solar-powered; just the sound of running water attracts a lot of birds.
+The pond was also full of Pacific Treefrog tadpoles, which also brought in birds like Mallards, Egrets, and Crows, who seem to scope out every opportunity for food!

 An Egret White Egret is hunting along the beachy edge of the pond.

 The heat of summer and warm water encourages the growth of algae.
 We skim that off from time to time, but leave the algae on the sides for a day or so, to allow any small creatures in it to escape back into the pond before the algae goes on our compost bins.

 In the heat of summer the water level of the pond drops dramatically; to try to slow down the evapotranspiration we created shade by suspending ‘sails over the pond.
 We’ll remove them when the weather cools, and hopefully, the rainy season begins!

 White Alders, Big-leaf Maples, Sycamores, Box Elders, and Elderberries will help create all-important shade as they mature.
 Shrubs such as Nine-bark, Buttonwillows, and Twinberries will enhance the pond edge habitat; and planted amongst these are a variety of nectar and seed-producing plants to offer still more resources for insects and birds.